Skip to content

 Umpires shall maintain order during the game and take quick and decisive action to keep the game going.

 Any appeals to the umpire are the sole responsibility of the team manager or acting manager.
+Game results cannot be appealed.

 THE GAME